sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 A UseCase class should only see Repository classes.

+Use call(), rather than execute(), to execute a UseCase.
+This makes the UseCase class look like a function.

 Wrap the return value of a UseCase function into a Result<T> class with Success or Failure so that the Presentation layer (View or Bloc) can handle the result easily.